loginiumn/DiscordServerScraper-/README.md

 - **Direct Gateway API connection via WebSocket** – Connect to Discord's real-time API
 - **Member data export** – Export results to usable file formats

----

 ## Guides
 - Read the [Token.md](https://github.com/loginiumn/DiscordServerScraper/blob/main/Token.md)
-- It'll help you on how to get your discord token.
+- This will guide you on how to get your Discord token.
+If you have a Discord account, you can start by joining random servers to test if the tool works.
+Keep in mind, this tool is still a work in progress.